COUNSELLING Brian Richards FdSc, MBACP

 The type of counselling I offer is called Integrative.
 It's kind of like person-centred counselling with added extras.

 Integrative counselling begins by listening to your story and understanding your issues.
-The process of listening and understanding is ongoing throughout, but integrative counselling also incorporates various models of therapeutic approach (such as CBT) in a way that is appropriate to the needs of the individual client.
+The process of listening and understanding is ongoing throughout, but integrative counselling also incorporates various models of therapeutic approach in a way that is appropriate to the needs of the individual client.

 The success and usefulness of counselling is not only dependent on the counsellor, but also on the client’s willingness to engage with the process.